ibm-cloud-docs/dr-automation-powervs/setting-target-source.md

 # Adding sites to ksys
 {: #add-site-ksys}

-Configure your environment by adding the Source and Target sites, specifying region names, and saving the configurations to enable seamless data replication.
+Configure your environment by adding the **Source** and **Target sites**, specifying region names, and saving the configurations to enable seamless data replication.
 {:shortdesc: .shortdesc}

-After adding the KSYS (Orchestrator) , you are required to add the **Source and Target sites**.
+After adding the KSYS (Orchestrator) , you are required to add the **Source** and **Target sites**.
 Upon completing the KSYS setup, the GUI automatically redirects you to the **Add Sites** page.

 To add sites to the External Orchstrator UI , follow these steps:

 1. On the **Add Sites** page, click the **Add Sites** button to begin the configuration.